dgroomes/aws-playground/README.md

      ```
 5. Build the program distribution:
    * ```shell
-     ./gradlew build
+     ./gradlew :hello-world-lambda:buildZip
      ```
-   * This builds the program distribution as a .zip file in `hello-world-lambda/build/hello-world-lambda.zip`
+   * This builds the program distribution as a .zip file in `hello-world-lambda/build/distributions/hello-world-lambda.zip`
 6. Deploy the lambda function to AWS
    * Upload the program distribution .zip file using the AWS Lambda dashboard in the browser.
 7. Try it!